mentalblank/PYXIS/README.md

 ## Notes

 - A modded Nintendo Switch is required.
 For more information, consult this [FAQ & CFW Guide](https://switch.hacks.guide/).
-- You can download Amiibo .bin and .nfc files from the [Amiibo Database](https://github.com/AmiiboDB/Amiibo) repository and load them using the Emuiibo homebrew application.
+- You can download Amiibo .bin and .nfc files through AmiiboGenerator, or from the [Amiibo Database](https://github.com/AmiiboDB/Amiibo) repository, and load them using the Emuiibo homebrew application.

 ## Credits